Managing FHIR Artifacts

 # Create a model from a US Core profile

-USCorePatient = construct_resource_model(
+USCorePatient = factory.build(

 canonical_url="http://hl7.org/fhir/us/core/StructureDefinition/us-core-patient"